RonjaJohnen/Lolli-Test-NRW/README.md

 "Sozialindexstufe" - school social deprivation index

 - **"poolAufloesung":** \
-based on script "Pool_Aufloesung.R"\
 "poolId" - unique identifier for pool-PCRs \
-"singleId" - unique identifier for single-PCRs \
+"singleId" - unique identifier for corresponding single-PCRs \
 "Begruendung" - description if a positive pool-PCR for a positive single-PCR was found

 - **"pool_infos":** \
-based on script "Pool_Aufloesung.R"\
 "poolsId" - unique identifier for pool-PCRs \
 "clientId" - unique identifier for every school \
 "nPos" - number of positive single-PCRs for the corresponding positive pool-PCR \